- Flax-leaved broom

 Other management techniques

-Changes in land use practices and spread prevention may also support flax-leaved broom managment after implementing the prescribed measures above.
+Changes in land use practices and spread prevention may also support flax-leaved broom management after implementing the prescribed measures.